JohannesGro/PyPerf/doc/gettingStarted.rst

 Benchsuite
 ==========
 A benchsuite describes a number of benches and their call parameters.
-The suite is stored in json format.
+The suite is stored in JSON format.
 Add the created Benchmarks of the previous step to a benchsuite (Read more: :doc:`benchsuite`).